 The perfect blend of smoky and sweet, they hit all the right notes for me!
 And they’re *really* easy to make…

-I started with steamed or boiled sweet potatoes.
+To begin, I start with steamed or boiled sweet potatoes.
 I prefer steaming since a steamer basket (like this or this) is one of the best inexpensive additions you can make to a kitchen.
 I use a steamer for green veggies (like green beans or broccoli), for making the EASIEST-peel “boiled” eggs, and for sides like this one.

 After a quick steam/boil, the potatoes get a mash with chipotle chili powder (or chipotles in adobo), salt, pepper, and a little bit of ghee or butter and milk to make them creamy, dreamy, and delicious.